zalando-nakadi/fahrschein/README.md

     }
 };

-// Configure client, defaults to using the high level api with ManagedCursorManger and SimpleClientHttpRequestFactory final NakadiClient nakadiClient = NakadiClient.builder(NAKADI_URI)
+// Configure client, defaults to using the high level api with ManagedCursorManger and SimpleRequestFactory final NakadiClient nakadiClient = NakadiClient.builder(NAKADI_URI)
         .withAccessTokenProvider(new ZignAccessTokenProvider())
         .build();